ashper99/Python-Capstone-Project/README.md

 - Version 1.1 - fixed legend in graph
 - Version 1.2 - reformatted using Black.
 Added additional information to locale code to allow for currency to show in Mac OS.
+- Version 1.3 - made changes to fields to show examples

 ### Section 7